lobrien0/JupyterHub-docker/README.md

 4. This should allow you to sign into the jupyter server with the user you have created
 ---
-### DONE
+## END
-The Docker Image should be built, and you should now have a running docker container with a working JupyterHub Server
+Using one of the 3 methods above you should now have a running Docker Container with a working JupyterHub Server
 To get to the webpage go to <http://localhost:8000/>

 ### External Website
-If you want to connect this to a domain and external website, I'd strongly recommend that you set up an Nginx or Apache reverse proxy using SSL and a firewall
+If you want to connect this to a domain and/or any external website, I'd strongly recommend that you set up an Nginx or Apache reverse proxy using SSL and a firewall

+An example of an `nginx Reverse Proxy` is in the Repo
+It would go under `/etc/nginx/conf.d/`